ExtensionEngine/tech-guide/examples/automated-testing-performance-tests.md

 ## Antipattern 1: Ignoring Think Time

+Excluding think time between user actions can result in unrealistic performance metrics for certain types of tests, such as average, stress, and soak tests.
-Not including think time between user actions can lead to unrealistic performance metrics.
-In this example, the user actions are executed without any delay, which is unrealistic.
+However, think time is less critical for tests like breakpoint and spike tests, as other parameters can control these scenarios effectively.
+Incorporating think time is crucial when simulating real user behavior based on user scenarios.
+In the provided example, user actions are executed without any delay, which does not accurately reflect real-world conditions for this type of test.

 ```javascript
 export default function () {